hamzayaseennn/mwbackend/README.md

 Node.js + Express + MongoDB backend API with Socket.IO for real-time updates.

+## Railway Deployment

+For Railway deployment, see [railway.md](./railway.md) for detailed instructions.

+**Important**: Make sure to set the `MONGODB_URI` environment variable in Railway.
+The app will not start without it.

 ## Setup

 1. Navigate to the backend directory: